-Summer and tropical fruits: The fruits that have the most water content and electrolytes are also the ones that grow in very hot climates.
-It’s no wonder — Mother Nature provides you the right kind of nutrition to stay balanced during this time of year.
-Watermelon, peaches, bananas, lemons, limes, mango are your friends that will not only replenish your body with fluids, but also potassium and magnesium lost through sweat.
+The fruits that have the most water content and electrolytes are also the ones that grow in very hot climates.
+It’s no wonder—Mother Nature provides you the right kind of nutrition to stay balanced during this time of year.
+Watermelon, peaches, bananas, lemons, limes, mango are your friends that will not only replenish your body with fluids but also potassium and magnesium lost through sweat.

-Seaweed: For an extra boost of minerals to keep your muscles from cramping, start adding more seaweed like wakame and nori to your diet.
-Seaweeds are high in calcium and magnesium which are perfect for making your body feel less tight — especially if you feel swelling.
+For an extra boost of minerals to keep your muscles from cramping, start adding more seaweed like wakame and nori to your diet.
+Seaweeds are high in calcium and magnesium which are perfect for making your body feel less tight—especially if you feel swelling.
 It’s also known to help lower blood pressure which is important during this time of the year if you have any heart trouble.

-Soba: Soba (buckwheat noodles) is another cooling Japanese dish that is popular to have in the summertime.
+Buckwheat noodles (soba) is another cooling Japanese dish that is popular to have in the summertime.
 Soba is known for helping the body lower cholesterol and blood pressure, and it’s also high in fiber.
-The best part of soba is that you can eat them cold — pop into a noodle shop and order the zaru soba, a refreshing cold noodle dish to keep you cool this summer.
+The best part of soba is that you can eat them cold—pop into a noodle shop and order the zaru soba, a refreshing cold noodle dish to keep you cool this summer.
 You can even find 100 percent buckwheat noodles if you’re looking to go gluten-free.

-Infused Water: Believe it or not, your body stays more hydrated when having infused water rather than just water alone.
-Lemon and cucumber are perfect for keeping you cool, detoxing your body, and aiding in digestion.
+Believe it or not, your body stays more hydrated when having infused water rather than just water alone.
+Lemon and cucumber are perfect for keeping you cool, detoxing your body, and aiding digestion.

 Don’t eat: Foods/drinks that’ll make you feel worse when you have Natsubate

-Alcohol: I know you probably can’t wait to go out for cocktails or a nice cold beer on a hot day.
-But if you’re feeling fatigued and dehydrated, then alcohol can make you feel worse.
-Most people are aware of the dangers of having alcohol just before stepping into an onsen — your body will have trouble regulating temperatures and feel fatigue, possibly passing out.
+I know you probably can’t wait to go out for cocktails or a nice cold beer on a hot day but if you’re feeling fatigued and dehydrated, then alcohol can make you feel worse.
+Most people are aware of the dangers of having alcohol just before stepping into an onsen—your body will have trouble regulating temperatures and feel fatigued, possibly passing out.
 Considering the fact that the peak temperatures outside nowadays are quite close to hot bath temperatures, you can see the correlation of why it’s dangerous to have alcohol when you’re experiencing natsubate.